 The Ideal Patient?

 After a careful examination by your dentist and a few x-rays, they’ll determine whether or not dental implants are the right solution for replacing your missing teeth.
-Once they’ve decided to move forward with the procedure, they will numb your mouth before pulling back your gums and preparing the site in your jaw to receive the implant.
-The implant is then screwed directly into the bone for a secure fit.
-Before getting the crown attached, the site needs months to heal while the implant bonds to the bone and gum.
+Once they’ve decided to move forward with the procedure, they’ll numb your mouth before pulling back your gums and drilling into your jawbone.
+The implant is screwed directly into the bone for a secure fit.
+Before getting the crown attachment, the site needs months to heal while the implant bonds to the bone and gum.

 Caring for Dental Implants

 Once the procedure is finished and your mouth has healed, your implants will look and feel like natural teeth.
 As such, they’ll need to be cleaned as you would do with natural teeth.
 Regular brushing and flossing are necessary to maintain a healthy mouth.
 Your dentist will show you the best techniques to keep your implants clean, and you’ll need to schedule regular checkups to ensure that no implants have loosened.